ghost-254/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 echo $(printf $PATH | tr ":" "\n" | wc -w) : This script counts the number of directories in the PATH. printenv : This script lists environment variables. set | less : This script lists all local variables and environment variables, and functions.
+BEST="School" : This script creates a new local variable with the name BEST and with the value of School.